dennisfrymire/dennisfrymire/README.md

 ### Hello! 👋

 I'm Dennis Frymire.
-I'm a web developer, transitioning from a previous career in real estate sales and clinical massage therapy.
+I'm a junior web developer, transitioning from a previous career in real estate sales and clinical massage therapy.
 (Yes, two very different fields!)
 I approach my work with a strong sense of ownership and empathy.

 ### Now: